bryan-gilbert/bryangilbertsoftware/README.md

 ### EdEHR

 [![4]
 Educational Electronic Health Record (EdEHR)](https://edehr.org)
-is an open-source project that is a post secondary health eduction tool which simulates an electronic health record system similar to that used in hospitals.
+is an open-source project that is a post secondary health educational application which simulates an electronic health record system similar to that used in hospitals.
 It is unique in several ways.
-1. Tailored to the student (it is not a patient record system)
+1. Edehr is tailored to the student (it is not a patient record system)
-2. Canadian focused.
+2. EdEHR is focused on Canadian medical educational needs.
-3. Open sourced to provide educational institutions with an affordable suuport.
+3. EdEHR is open sourced to provide educational institutions with affordable options.
-4. Open sourced case studies to share best practices across institutions.
+4. EdEHR has open sourced case studies to share across institutions.
-5. Customizable to allow for adaptation.
+5. EdEHR is customizable to allow for adaptation.

 ### npuser.org